JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 {{< /details >}}

-Essentially, both systems use a two-step process: first, an engine (`knitr` for R Markdown, `nbconvert` for Jupyter) processes the code and generates an intermediate Markdown-like file, and second, **Pandoc** takes that intermediate file and converts it to the final document format.
+Essentially, both systems use a two-step process:

+First, an engine (`knitr` for R Markdown, `nbconvert` for Jupyter) processes the code and generates an intermediate Markdown-like file

+Second, **Pandoc** takes that intermediate file and converts it to the final document format.

 The primary difference is the front-end tool and the language-specific processing, but Pandoc is the shared, underlying engine that makes the final document conversion possible.